Parotta (Layered Paratha)

 18. Then, work with hands from both sides and push inwards, working from top to bottom as you do so, till the strips come together in the centre like a rope.

-19. Next; coil the rope up from the top and bottom to make two coils that come to a meeting point halfway through.
+19. Next, coil the rope up from the top and bottom to make two coils that come to a meeting point halfway through.

-20. Press one coil to a disk, lift the other one and gently press on top of the other one.
-Once correctly centred, press down firmly, to make a coiled, flattened disk.
+20. Press one coil to a disk, lift the other one, and gently press on top of the other one.
+Once correctly centred, press down firmly to make a coiled, flattened disk.

 22. Time to rest the disks of dough one last time.
-This time 30 minutes.
-Just leave them, on the workspace, since they have enough oil, they will not dry out.
-If they do seem dry, simply rub a little oil over them so that they do not develop a ‘dry skin layer’.
+This time, 30 minutes.
+Just leave them on the workspace, since they have enough oil, they will not dry out.
+If they do seem dry, simply rub a little oil over them so that they do not develop a 'dry skin layer'.
 The gluten relaxes when the dough rests, giving a softer texture.

-25. To cook the Parotta, at home, non-stick pans are preferred.
+25. To cook the Parotta at home, non-stick pans are preferred.
 Although cast iron skillets are often used, the heat can often cause the parotta to harden and go brown too fast.
-When using non-stick. place the pan on a very very low flame, and bring it up to heat – gradually.
+When using non-stick.
+Place the pan on a very, very low flame, and bring it up to heat gradually.

-26. Place one ‘rolled out’ parotta at a time, and cook on a low heat – slowly.
+26. Place one 'rolled out' parotta at a time, and cook on a low heat - slowly.
 When the bottom slowly develops a few golden spots, flip over and cook till you get the same colour on the next side.
 Add a little oil to the pan in between flips.
-Flip 3-4 times and the parotta should be cooked through and the layers should become slightly separate along the edges.
+Flip 3-4 times, and the parotta should be cooked through, and the layers should become slightly separate along the edges.
 Repeat this process for all the parottas.

-27. As you cook them, place 2 cooked parottas at a time, while still hot on a clean surface and scrunch them together between you hands using a ‘clapping’ action.
+27. As you cook them, place 2 cooked parottas at a time, while still hot on a clean surface and scrunch them together between your hands using a 'clapping' action.
 Do this 2-3 times.
 This helps to release the layers.
 It must be done while the parottas are still hot.

 28. Transfer all the cooked and 'clapped' parottas to a casserole to keep warm till time to serve.